scijs/ode-rk4/README.md

 **Properties:**
 - `n`: dimension of `y0`.
 - `y`: current state.
 Initialized as a shallow copy of input `y0`.
-- `deriv`: function that calcualtes derivative.
+- `deriv`: function that calculates the derivative.
 Initialized from input.
 May be changed.
 - `t`: current time, incremented by `dt` with each time step.
 - `dt`: time step <img alt="&bsol;Delta t" valign="middle" src="docs/images/delta-t-a20a5fe4f2.png" width="28" height="16">.
 Initialized from input `dt`.
 May be changed.